-Blighted ovum is term used to describe a type of miscarriage.
+Blighted ovum is a term used to describe a type of miscarriage.
 Blighted ovum happens when a fertilized egg embeds in the uterine lining, but the embryo fails to continue to develop.
 During the early part of the first trimester, the embryo will stop developing, but the egg (gestational) sac will continue to form.
 The placenta will also continue to form.
-The embryo is absorbed by the body after if fails to develop.
+The embryo is absorbed by the body after it fails to develop.
 The leading cause of blighted ovum is chromosomal abnormalities.

 What Causes Blighted Ovum?

 As with any miscarriage, this type of miscarriage may leave couples feeling confused, sad, angry and cheated.
 It is important to realize that blighted ovum is the cause of up to 50% of all first trimester miscarriages.
 The body recognizes the chromosomal abnormalities in the developing embryo and naturally will not work to sustain the pregnancy.
 This may take time though, as the egg sac and placenta may continue to grow.
-Most of these pregnancies end by the 6th week gestation. hCG still continues to rise, and a woman may not know anything is wrong, she will assume that the pregnancy going along wonderfully.
+Most of these pregnancies end by the 6th week gestation. hCG still continues to rise, and a woman may not know anything is wrong, she will assume that the pregnancy is going along wonderfully.
 Only an early ultrasound can detect blighted ovum prior to miscarriage.
 That being said, this does not warrant early first trimester ultrasound.
 Even if blighted ovum is detected, miscarriage is imminent.

 Most blighted ovum miscarriage will happen naturally on its own, without the need for a D&C. Many women will not even know they were pregnant.
 If you are experiencing miscarriage it is best to let your body do the work of naturally cleansing the pregnancy, rather than have a D&C. Most women’s bodies are perfectly capable of miscarrying naturally on their own.
-D&C runs it’s own risks and should only be performed when medically necessary.
+D&C runs its own risks and should only be performed when medically necessary.

 How Can I Prevent Blighted Ovum?